-The DS1992/DS1993/DS1994 Touch Memory ButtonTM (hereafter referred to as DS199X) is a rugged read/write data carrier that acts as a localized database that can be easily accessed with minimal hardware.
-The nonvolatile memory and optional timekeeping capability offer a simple solution to storing and retrieving vital information pertaining to the object to which the Touch Memory is attached.
-Data is transferred serially via the 1-Wire protocol which requires only a single data lead and a ground return.
+The DS1994 Memory iButton is a rugged read/write data carrier that acts as a localized database, easily accessible with minimal hardware.
+The nonvolatile memory and optional timekeeping capability offer a simple solution to storing and retrieving vital information pertaining to the object to which the iButton is attached.
+Data is transferred serially through the 1-Wire protocol that requires only a single data lead and a ground return.

 The scratchpad is an additional page that acts as a buffer when writing to memory.
 Data is first written to the scratchpad where it can be read back.
-After the data has been verified, a copy scratchpad command will transfer the data to memory.
-This process insures data integrity when modifying the memory.
-A 48-bit serial number is factory lasered into each DS199X to provide a guaranteed unique identity which allows for absolute traceability.
+After the data has been verified, a copy scratchpad command transfers the data to memory.
+This process ensures data integrity when modifying the memory.
+A 48-bit serial number is factory lasered into each DS1994 to provide a guaranteed unique identity that allows for absolute traceability.
 The durable MicroCan package is highly resistant to environmental hazards such as dirt, moisture, and shock.
-Its compact coin-shaped profile is self-aligning with mating receptacles, allowing the DS199X to be easily used by human operators.
-Accessories permit the DS199X to be mounted on almost any surface including plastic key fobs, photo-ID badges and printed circuit boards.
+Its compact, coin-shaped profile is self-aligning with mating receptacles, allowing the DS1994 to be easily used by human operators.
+Accessories permit the DS1994 to be mounted on almost any surface including plastic key fobs, photo-ID badges, and PC boards.

-Applications include access control, work-in-progress tracking, electronic travelers, storage of calibration constants, and debit tokens.
-With the optional time-keeping functions (DS1994), a real time clock/calendar, interval timer, cycle counter, and programmable interrupts are available in addition to the nonvolatile memory.
+The DS1994 also includes time-keeping functions, a real-time clock/calendar, interval timer, cycle counter, and programmable interrupts, in addition to the nonvolatile memory.
 The internal clock can be programmed to deny memory access based on absolute time/date, total elapsed time, or the number of accesses.
 These features allow the DS1994 to be used to create a stopwatch, alarm clock, time and date stamp, logbook, hour meter, calendar, system power cycle timer, interval timer, and event scheduler.